joergjo/contosoads-containerapp/README.md

 ![Creating a new ad.](docs/media/image-queued.png)

-After a few seconds, refresh the page in the web browser.
-The image processor has created the thumbnail and it is displayed.
+After a few seconds, once the image processor has created the the thumbnail, the web page will refresh itself display and the thumbnail.

 ![Creating a new ad.](docs/media/image-processed.png)